Keith-Khadar/Gh05t/README.md

 - **Custom Headset**: Design in progress
 - **Custom Electrodes**: Preliminary testing complete - redesign required
-- **Custom PCB Breakout Board**: WIP - Schematic and layout complete, soldering in progress
+- **Custom PCB Breakout Board**: Schematic and layout complete, assembly complete, testing in progress
 - **Bluetooth Communication**: Demonstrates multichannel data acquisition from an ESP32-C6 board, transmitted via BLE to a laptop, stored in an `.npz` or `.csv` file, and visualized through a plot as proof of concept.
 - **Front End Gui**: Proof of concept complete
 - **Pose Machine Learning Model**: Proof of concept complete - Refinement Needed